-Further details of the ComplianceTenantSetting and SettingName tables are available in the FlexNet Manager Suite Schema Reference PDF, available through the title page of online help.
+Further details of the ComplianceTenantSetting and SettingName tables are available in FlexNet Manager Suite Schema Reference.

 While you can chain the writers for all inventory sources, it doesn't have the same impact when used in the case of inventory collected by FlexNet inventory agent.
 This is because the individual .ndi files have over time been uploaded into the internal inventory database, and there is no equivalent "instant trigger" to cause this data source to be 'immediately' written into the compliance database (really, 'immediately' has no useful meaning when .ndi files continue to be uploaded to the inventory database at relatively random times).